omni/tokenbridge/deployment/CONFIGURATION.md

 | VALIDATOR_ADDRESS_PRIVATE_KEY: `"<private_key>"` | The private key for the specified validator address. |
 | syslog_server_port: `"<protocol>://<ip>:<port>"` | Optional port specification for bridge logs.
 This value will be provided by an administrator if required.  |

-`hosts.yml` can contain multiple hosts and bridge configurations (groups) at once.
+`hosts.yml` can contain multiple bridge configurations at once.

 3. Copy the bridge name(s) to the hosts.yml file.
    1. Go to the group_vars folder.